Features

 nameTypeDefaultDescription

-expire.valueintRequiredThe numerical value of how many seconds (or milliseconds) until the data is expired and can be deleted from the cache
+ttlstring or env value"0" - No expirationThe numerical value of how many seconds until the data is expired and can be deleted from the cache, 0 for no expiration

-expire.extendOnGetbooleanfalseIf is set to true, the item’s expiration will be reset
+extend_on_getstring or env value"false"If is set to true, the item’s expiration will be reset each time get api is called

 PubSub